serai-dex/serai/README.md

 # Serai

-Serai is a new DEX, built from the ground up, initially planning on listing Bitcoin, Ethereum, Monero, DAI, and USDC, offering a liquidity pool trading experience.
+Serai is a new DEX, built from the ground up, initially planning on listing Bitcoin, Ethereum, Monero, DAI, offering a liquidity pool trading experience.
 Funds are stored in an economically secured threshold multisig wallet.

 [Getting Started](docs/Getting%20Started.md)